Paris 2

-The University of Toronto will offer two Art History courses in Paris, France.
 The courses are worth one full-year credit and are contingent on adequate enrolment.
-Students are not permitted to register for more than one course.
+Students are not permitted to register for more than one course at a time.

 Courses